-Taylor Swift Won't Have A Full 'Lover' Tour For This Reason
+This Is The Reason Taylor Won't Have A Full 'Lover' Tour This Year

 When Taylor Swift released her August 2019 album Lover, fans instantly fell head-over-heels in love with each track, and couldn't wait to hear them live.
 So it came as a surprise when Swift, the queen of stadium tours, announced she'd be doing things a little differently this time around.
 Tay announced just four U.S. shows in support of Lover, two on each coast, and fans have been wondering if there are more to come.
 Well, Swifties, it looks like Taylor Swift won't have a full Lover tour, but there's a good reason why.